FendyY28/TARepo/onboarding-form.md

 - `required` indicates if the field must be filled (yes/no).
 - `order` defines the sequence of questions on the page.

-### userOnboardingResponse
+### userOnboardingResponse Table
-responseId: (Primary key) Unique key
+- responseId: (Primary key) Unique key
-userId: (Foreign key): Links to "User" table
+- userId: (Foreign key): Links to "User" table
-fieldId: (Foreign key): Links to "onboardingField" table
+- fieldId: (Foreign key): Links to "onboardingField" table
-value: String
+- value: String
-createdAt: DateTime
+- createdAt: DateTime
-updatedAt: DateTime
+- updatedAt: DateTime

 Explanation:
 - "userOnboardingResponse" table stores the answers that the users submitted by linking `userId` from "User" table to a specific question (fieldId) with their value.